The beauty of modern slavery

 rethinking business practices

-If you don’t mind some spoilers, then this collection is a good starting point to get a better idea of what the easy town books and the easy town projects about.
+If you don’t mind some spoilers, then this collection is a good starting point to get a better idea of what the easy town book series is about.

 The Hub and dot.international are introduced in this collection, for more details see the Let’s build the Hub and be done with the tech giants and dot.international.